pimeleon/build-pimeleon/docs/architecture/migration-roadmap.md

 ## Overview

-This document provides a detailed, phase-by-phase implementation plan for migrating `pimeleon-build` from a Raspberry Pi-specific build system to a multi-platform ARM router build system.
+This document provides a detailed, phase-by-phase implementation plan for migrating `pi-router-build` from a Raspberry Pi-specific build system to a multi-platform ARM router build system.

 **Timeline**: 3-6 months (24 weeks)
 **Approach**: Incremental refactoring with zero breaking changes